Doing Business in Vietnam

 Vietnam offers compelling business opportunities.
 However, with its numerous idiosyncrasies and challenges, doing business in Vietnam should be well planned.

-DCPA Doing Business in Vietnam 2023 is aimed at briefing you about key business opportunities in Vietnam in the current business context, highlighting the country’s key strengths and advantages, major challenges and idiosyncrasies, addressing selected sectors of ample potential.
-Specifically, the material is divided into 3 sections: Why Vietnam, Business Opportunities, and Market Entry Strategies
+DCPA Doing Business in Vietnam 2023 is aimed at briefing you about major business opportunities in Vietnam in the current business context, highlighting the country’s key strengths and advantages, major challenges and idiosyncrasies, addressing selected industry sectors of ample potential.
+Specifically, the material is divided into three sections:

-With a large working force of fairly young median age and low labor cost, Vietnam has been a new emerging manufacturing base for global electronics giants such as Samsung, Apple, and Xiaomi, which have recently relocated their operations out of China.
-Four of the factories run by Apple’s Taiwanese partners – Foxconn, Luxshare, Pegatron, and Wistron – have been well-established in Vietnam and are expanding and considering using more Vietnamese suppliers. iPad and Airpod Pro 2 were most recent exoduses of Chinese production to Vietnam.
+With a large work force (51.7 mil people) of fairly young median age (33), low labor cost (about half of China’s), good logistics and industrial infrastructure, Vietnam has recently emerged as a new global manufacturing hub for global electronics giants such as Canon, Samsung, Apple, and Xiaomi, which have recently relocated their operations out of China.
+Four of the factories run by Apple’s Taiwanese partners – Foxconn, Luxshare, Pegatron, and Wistron – have been well established in Vietnam and are expanding and considering using more Vietnamese suppliers. iPad and Airpod Pro 2 were the most recent exoduses of Chinese production bases to Vietnam.

-According to UNCTAD’s 2020 data, Vietnam is among the world’s top 20 host countries.
+According to UNCTAD’s 2020 data, Vietnam is among the world’s top 20 FDI host countries.
 During Covid-19 pandemic (2019-2021) and the subsequent global economic recession (2022), FDI remained stable.
-Better yet, FDI disbursement reached all-time high $22.4 bn in 2022.
-This is attributed to Vietnam’s strong track record in economic growth and inflation control, besides stable politics, strong determination toward reforms as well as effective policies of Covid-19 battle.
+Better yet, FDI disbursement reached an all-time high $22.4 bn in 2022.
+This is attributed to Vietnam’s strong track record in economic growth and inflation control, besides stable politics, consistent determination toward reforms as well as robust resilience during crises such as Covid-19 or the global energy crisis caused by the Russia-Ukraine war

-Since WTO accession, Vietnam’s International trade has consistently expanded with 10-year CAGR of 12.3%, reaching US$730mn in 2022.
+Since WTO accession in 2007, Vietnam’s International trade has consistently expanded with 10-year CAGR of 12.3%, reaching US$730mn in 2022.
 Trade surplus is usual, ranging between USD hundreds of thousands to above 1bn, driven by strong exports, notably those of agribusiness goods.
-This is thanks to Vietnam signing multiple bilateral and multi-lateral trade agreements and enhanced competitiveness of numerous Vietnamese merchandises namely shrimp, coffee, rice, vegetables and fruits, rubber, cashew nuts, pangasius, cassava.
+This is thanks to Vietnam signing multiple bilateral and multi-lateral trade agreements and enhanced competitiveness of numerous Vietnamese merchandise namely shrimp, coffee, rice, vegetables and fruits, rubber, cashew nut, pangasius, cassava.

-Vietnam’s strategic location, characterized by the following: central to Asia – the world’s most populous continent; access to major shipping routes via its long coast, close to Southern China’s manufacturing hub – the globe’s largest of its kind; large logistics hub (with 3 deep sea ports), is another key attribute to Vietnam successes in terms of FDI and international trade.
+Vietnam’s strategic location (central to Asia – the world’s most populous continent; access to major shipping routes via its long coast, proximate to Southern China’s manufacturing hub – the globe’s largest of its kind; large logistics hub – with 3 deep sea ports), is another key attribute to Vietnam successes in terms of FDI and international trade.

-Aside from its obvious internal strengths, Vietnam has its own idiosyncrasies to explore and tackle, namely: strong rice culture, unique cuisine culture, significant regional diversities, foreign brands strongly preferred, foreigners greatly favored, lack of queuing habit, etc. To be successful in Vietnam, many global leaders had to greatly customize or adapt.
+Aside from its obvious internal strengths, Vietnam has its own idiosyncrasies to explore and tackle, namely: strong rice culture, unique and highly favored cuisine, significant regional diversities, strong preferences toward foreign brands, products and foreigners), lack of queuing habit, etc. To be successful in Vietnam, many global leaders had to greatly customize or adapt.
 Good examples are fast food retailers and food producers.

 Vietnam also represents many challenges to overcome, notably corruption, legal opacity and inconsistency, undeveloped infrastructure, language barriers, dominance of informal economy.